 Guide to VAT refund for visitors to the EU

 - I am an EU business man.
 In case of Hard Brexit how will my business with the United Kingdom change?

 In commercial transactions, the same rules, including customs procedures, applied to non-EU third countries will apply to the United Kingdom.
-Operators exporting to the United Kingdom which do not usually make customs operations may go to the competent local customs office where specific support teams will be set up to minimise the impact of BREXIT on the economic fabric of the country.
+Operators exporting to the United Kingdom which do not usually make customs operations may go to the competent local customs office in order to receive assistance.

 - In case of Hard Brexit, if I want to carry out my customs procedures for goods coming from the United Kingdom in the customs office nearest to my company, what should I do?

 The United Kingdom expressed its wish to join the common transit Convention, once the exit procedures from the EU will have been completed.
 Such Convention represents the legal base of the transit system both for the European Union and for some neighbouring countries, such as Switzerland.
-The date of entry into force of the current Convention’s provisions with the United Kingdom is not known at present.
-However, the European Commission is working in order to reach an arrangement as soon as possible.
+The date of entry into force of the current Convention’s provisions has not been connected to the actual exit of the United Kingdom from the EU.

 - I am an exporter of alcohol products to the United Kingdom.
 What should I do after UK’s exit?